Impact of ionization and electron density gradients in X-ray reflection spectroscopy measurements: Reflection models

 Even {\tt relxillion\_nk}~\citep{2021PhRvD.103j3023A} employs the {\tt xillver} table for the reflection spectrum in the rest-frame of the gas and therefore the electron density is assumed to be $10^{15}$~cm$^{-3}$ over the whole disk.
 The ionization has instead a radial profile described by a power law

 The ionization of the disk is thus described by two parameters: the ionization parameter at the inner edge of the accretion disk $\xi_{\rm in}$ and the ionization index $\alpha_\xi$. $R_{\rm in}$ is the radial coordinate of the inner edge of the accretion disk, which is already a parameter of the model and in our analysis will be set at the innermost stable circular orbit.
 For $\alpha_\xi = 0$, {\tt relxillion\_nk} exactly reduces to {\tt relxill\_nk}, while for $\alpha_\xi > 0$ the value of the ionization parameter decreases as the radial coordinate $r$ increases.
 Even {\tt relxillion\_nk} is designed to calculate reflection spectra in non-Kerr spacetimes, but in this work we will not consider such a function and we will freeze the deformation parameter of the model to zero in order to impose the Kerr background.
+Fig.~\ref{fig:001} shows some synthetic reflection spectra calculated by {\tt relxillion\_nk} for different values of the ionization parameter at the inner edge of the accretion disk $\xi_{\rm in}$, ionization index $\alpha_\xi$, and inclination angle of the disk, assuming that the spacetime is described by the Kerr metric with spin parameter $a_* = 0.998$.
+For $\log\xi_{\rm in} = 1$ (left panels, $\xi_{\rm in}$ in units of erg~cm~s$^{-1}$), a non-vanishing ionization gradient only affects the spectrum below 2~keV, while for $\log\xi_{\rm in} = 3.1$ (central panels) and 4 (right panels) we see differences even at the iron line and Compton hump regions.

 In {\tt relxilldgrad\_nk}~\citep{2021ApJ...923..175A}, the electron density profile is described by a power law and there are two parameters: the electron density at the inner edge of the accretion disk $n_{\rm in}$ and the electron density index $\alpha_n$